balohmatevz/InternetGeodataVisualizer/README.md

 or from green at minimum to red at maximum or any other colour combination.

 This visualization program was developed by Liam :D as part of a university course.
-Upgrades and bugfixes are accepted at https://github.com/balohmatevz/InternetGeodataVisualizer
+Upgrades and bug fixes are accepted at https://github.com/balohmatevz/InternetGeodataVisualizer

 ![The program with default data](http://ss13.eu/dump/laptop/2015-04-30/2015-04-30_16-21-38.png) The program with default data